 Inhalants are cheap and can be commonly found in supermarkets and at home, which makes them easy for people to abuse.
 Since inhalants give off quick highs that only last several minutes, abusers tend to “huff” them repeatedly so that they can sustain the high.

 Solvents force the body to relax by slowing connections in the brain.
 Poppers, which are considered more of an adult club drug than a household one used by teenagers, relax the muscles and blood vessels while giving off an intense high.
-Formally known as nitrites, poppers are notorious for enhancing sexual experiences.
+Formally known as nitrates, poppers are notorious for enhancing sexual experiences.
 Nitrous oxide, commonly known as laughing gas, is legally used as an analgesic during surgery, but it’s also a popular inhalant that can be huffed through “whippits,” bags, and balloons.

 Are Inhalants Addictive?